kyang5/coursedescriptions/source/courses/comp605.rst

 Prerequisites
 ----------------------------

-Must be a Student in the M.S.
+Must be a student in the M.S.
 Computer Science Program and doing the Thesis Option.

 Description
 ----------------------------